-Christopher Marcella is a senior cardiac sonographer specializing in the clinical application of echocardiography for fetal, pediatric and adult patients with complex congenital heart disease at Doernbecher Children’s Hospital (DCH).
-DCH is part of Oregon Health and Science University located in Portland Oregon.
-Chris currently serves as Technical and Clinical Educator.
-He is the Primary Preceptor for physicians during their fellowship as well as sonographers during their externship training at DCH.
-He has been in the field since 1989, practicing exclusively in the field of fetal and pediatric echocardiography for the last two decades.
+Christopher Marcella is an expert cardiac sonographer.
+He specializes in the clinical application of echocardiography for fetal, pediatric, and adult patients with complex congenital heart disease.
+He has been in the field since 1989, practicing exclusively in fetal and pediatric echocardiography for the last two decades.

-With story and interactive techniques, Chris uses his extensive experience to give students the ability to break down complex congenital heart subjects to their core foundation enabling learners to deeply understand congenital heart disease and foster knowledge retention.
+With story and interactive techniques, Chris uses his extensive experience to give students the ability to break down complex congenital heart subjects to their core foundation, enabling learners to understand congenital heart disease and foster deep knowledge retention.
 Chris was honored as a Fellow of the American Society of Echocardiography in 2019.

 Physician in Vascular Interpretation

 Dr. Mackay is a board-certified vascular surgeon and internationally recognized expert in the treatment of venous diseases.
 He received his medical degree from the University of Florida, residency training at Georgia Baptist Medical Center and a fellowship in vascular surgery at the University of Tennessee Medical Center.
 Dr. Mackay is considered to be one of the country’s leading vein specialists and continuously offers the latest in vein therapies that will best benefit his patients.
 In 1999, Dr. Mackay was the first in the state of Florida to offer VNUS Closure™ and in 2001, he was the first in the bay area to offer Endovenous Laser Treatment (EVLT).